collective/ZopeSkel/zopeskel/localcommands/README.txt

   Available templates:
       atschema:     A handy AT schema builder
       contenttype:  A content type skeleton
+      form:         A form skeleton
+      formfields:   Schema fields for a form
+      i18nlocale:   An i18n locale directory structure
       portlet:      A Plone 3 portlet
       view:         A browser view skeleton
       zcmlmeta:     A ZCML meta directive skeleton

 You get only the templates related to the type of your project.
 If you want to see all templates even those that are not related to the type of your project::

   myproject$ paster addcontent -a